 A protective compound called lutein is present in tomatoes, and it’s very healthy for your eyes.
 Lutein is often studied in regardsto eye health because it protects the eye’s retina that we need for healthy vision.
 The retina is especially vulnerable during old age due to long-term damage of UV light radiation and oxidative stress from other factors.
 Among the many carotenoids present in the body, only lutein and zeaxanthin are found in that portion of the eye where light is focused by the lens, called the macula lutea.
 (12)

 Research shows that lutein in tomatoes might act like a natural macular degeneration treatment.
 Keep in mind that macular degeneration is the leading cause of blindness in older adults.
 For people not at a high risk for macular degeneration, eating tomatoes is just a good way to help improve vision and prevent cataracts or general deterioration of delicate eye tissue.
 (13)

 5. Benefits Skin Health

-Tomatoes’ lutein also benefits skin health.
-Lutein is naturally present in the skin and animal studies have provided evidence of lutein’s significant protection against light-induced skin damage or skin cancer, especially from ultraviolet wavelengths.
+Tomato nutrition’s lutein also benefits skin health.
+Lutein is naturally present in the skin, and animal studies provide evidence of lutein’s significant protection against light-induced skin damage or skin cancer, especially from ultraviolet wavelengths.
+(15)

 6. Helps Protect Bone Health